 • Difficulty moving the lips, leading to potential dental and speech problems.

-Treatment Options:
+Treatment Options

-If our dental team determines that your child has a tongue or lip tie, rest assured that we offer various treatment options tailored to each child’s unique needs.
+If our dental team determines that your child has a tongue or lip tie, rest assured that we offer treatment options tailored to each child’s unique needs.
 Our goal is to improve their overall oral function and alleviate potential complications.
 Depending on the severity of the condition, our treatment options may include:

 • Laser Frenectomy: A safe and minimally invasive procedure where a specialized dental laser is used to release the tight frenulum.
 This allows for improved tongue and lip movement without the need for sutures.
+Learn more about our laser dentistry approach.

-Benefits of Treatment:
+Benefits of Treatment

 Treating tongue and lip ties can lead to numerous benefits for your child’s oral health and overall well-being: